 Practice CCAT assessments with MConsultingPrep

-After months of research on popular test providers (including Criteria Corp), MConsultingPrep has designed verbal reasoning and numerical reasoning mock tests.
+After months of research on popular test providers (including Criteria Corp), MConsultingPrep has designed an aptitude test package.
 Our unique selling point is that these practice questions are comparatively difficult compared to other products on the market.
-Plus, you’ll get the A to Z approach to verbal and numerical reasoning tests with our in-depth study guides into specific assessments.
+Plus, you’ll get the A to Z approach to numerical, verbal and logical reasoning tests with our in-depth study guides into specific assessments.

 What’s more, we keep updating the number of questions – you pay once, you’ll have lifetime access to the question bank.
-MConsultingPrep aims to help candidates get through any verbal/numerical tests.
+MConsultingPrep aims to help candidates get through any aptitude tests.

 FAQs